lilsugsy/sugarPlate/README.md

 To add a page to the website, you need to do the following...

 ### Add route
-Using Express.js, you can define your routes and query in the main file.
+Using Express.js, you can define your routes and query in the main file.<br>
 Add a route via the app.js file, passing through the data you need.
 Here is an example:

 ```js